 The Nuclear Medicine Technology Program draws its faculty from the clinical, scientific and technical staffs of Mayo Clinic.
-Faculty members are chosen for their commitment to teaching, as well as clinical practice or research.
+Faculty members are chosen for their commitment to teaching, as well as clinical practice and research.
 Many have published and lectured extensively and are highly regarded in their fields.

-Of the more than 80 nuclear medicine staff members at Mayo Clinic in Rochester, Minn., there are 56 certified nuclear medicine technologists, 12 physicians, six nurses, two physicists, one radiochemist, six PET support personnel, and several support and administrative staff members.
+Of the more than 80 nuclear medicine staff members at Mayo Clinic's campus in Rochester, Minnesota, there are 56 certified nuclear medicine technologists, 12 physicians, six nurses, two physicists, one radiochemist, six PET support personnel, and several support and administrative staff members.

-You have access to these individuals throughout your program — with the opportunity to learn directly from some of today's best nuclear medicine practitioners.
+You have access to these individuals throughout your program, giving you the opportunity to learn directly from some of today's best nuclear medicine practitioners.

 Visiting professors and lecturers

 A hallmark of higher education excellence is the breadth and depth of information and experience provided to students by the faculty and visiting experts.
 Many prominent professors visit Mayo Clinic to lecture on their areas of medical and scientific expertise each year.

 As a student of Mayo School of Health Sciences, you are encouraged to attend all conferences, lectures and seminars prepared for students, residents, fellows and consulting staff.